explaingit

 TLDR

-GitHub's official collection of .gitignore templates for popular languages, frameworks, and tools.
-Copy a template into your project to automatically exclude build artifacts, logs, and other files Git shouldn't track.
+GitHub's official collection of .gitignore templates for popular languages and tools, copy the right template into your project and Git will automatically ignore build artifacts, logs, and editor files you never want to commit.

 Mindmap